 - Created a BartPE ERD.
-If not, see Chapter 7, "Creating a BartPE Emergency Recovery Disk," on page 29. - Included the device's emergency recovery information (ERI) file on the ERD or copied it to a removable media device (such as a USB drive) that can be read by the Windows device.
-If not, see Chapter 3, "Retrieving ERI Files and Passwords," on page 15.
+If not, see Creating a BartPE Emergency Recovery Disk. - Included the device's emergency recovery information (ERI) file on the ERD or copied it to a removable media device (such as a USB drive) that can be read by the Windows device.
+If not, see Retrieving ERI Files and Passwords.